cerenhuryol/my-python-tool/README.md

 ## Installing Packages

-Use <code>pip</code> to install packages, and document them in a requirements.txt file:
+Use <code>pip</code> on your Command Prompt to install packages, and document them in a requirements.txt file:

 ```python
 pip install pandas numpy matplotlib jupyter